koskath/arete2/course_content/SC/final_md_files/Lecture10/lecture_10_slide_3_classification-of-transport-modes.md

-# Classification of Transport Modes
+# Slide 3 of Lecture 10 contains information about Classification of Transport Modes

 Air
 - Package